-(4) The operator shall ensure that solid waste and litter are cleaned from the property periodically during the gathering and that, within 24 hours following the gathering, the property is free of solid waste and is clean.
-On a case by case basis, the health officer may allow for more than 24 hours to clean up the site because of the time of year, nature of the event or other extenuating circumstances if the health officer is satisfied that the extension will not adversely affect the public health
+(4) The operator shall ensure that solid waste is cleaned from the property periodically during the gathering and that, within 24 hours following the gathering, the property is free of solid waste and is clean.
+The health officer may allow for more than 24 hours to clean up the site because of the time of year, nature of the event or other extenuating circumstances if the health officer is satisfied that the extension will not adversely affect public health

-(5) The operator shall ensure that litter is prevented from being blown from the gathering site onto adjacent properties.
+(5) The operator shall ensure that solid waste is prevented from being blown from the gathering site onto adjacent properties.

 (6) The operator shall ensure that all solid waste is collected and disposed of at a solid waste disposal or recycling facility meeting State and local solid waste disposal facility requirements.